 Child(ren) includes everyone under the age of 18.
-On the whole, this will apply to pupils of our school; however the policy will extend to visiting children and students from other establishments
+On the whole, this will apply to pupils of our school; however, the policy will extend to visiting children from other establishments (for example during sports events, organised fairs etc)

-Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.
+Parents refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents.